DAM for CMOs: How to Get the Most From Digital Asset Management

 It’s a tool that touches a myriad of problems and will be used by departments throughout your organization.

 Your creative team will use it to store and distribute assets.
 But your sales, marketing, HR, and development teams might also use the DAM on a regular basis—same with your corporate partners, agencies, or distributors.
+According to PWC, 77% of high performing projects use some form of asset or project management software

 A DAM empowers you to create a single, consistent story for your brand—no matter who in your organization is tapping into it.